yepher/livekit_info/examples/browsing_agent/README.md

 - All commands require the browser to be open first
 - The agent will provide feedback on the success or failure of each action
 - Auto-scroll will automatically stop when reaching the top or bottom of the page
+- The agent can respond via voice or text messages in the chat

 ## Troubleshooting